immortalwrt/immortalwrt/README.md

       sudo bash -c 'bash <(curl -s https://build-scripts.immortalwrt.eu.org/init_build_environment.sh)'
       ```

-  - You can also download and use prebuilt container directly:<br/>
-    See #Quickstart - Build image via OPDE

   Note:
   - For the for love of god please do __not__ use ROOT user to build your image.
   - Using CPUs based on other architectures should be fine to compile ImmortalWrt, but more hacks are needed - No warranty at all.